JohanvdWesthuizen/FlowChem-ClosedLoopOpt/README.md

 ## Setting up Node-RED
 Refer to ESI of original publication to get a better idea of how to work with Node-RED and import the developed flows.
+The proprietary commands to control the Uniqsis equipment have been remove from from the Node-RED flows.
+Contact Uniqsis to obtain these commands.

 ## License
 This material is licensed under the [MIT license](https://github.com/JohanvdWesthuizen/FlowChem-ClosedLoopOpt/blob/main/LICENSE) and is free and provided as-is.